 A legal hold, also known as a litigation hold, is the process by which an organization advises personnel when information must be preserved for potential litigation matters or investigations.
-The legal hold process ensures that information that could help to relevant to a dispute is protected until it can be collected for review or until the matter is resolved
+The legal hold process ensures that information that could be relevant to a dispute is protected until it can be collected for review or until the matter is resolved.

 A legal hold is initiated typically by a written notification sent from the legal department to custodians and data stewards who might have relevant information about the dispute.
 The notice instructs those custodians to preserve — not destroy or modify — any information that might be needed for discovery, which may include electronically stored information (ESI), such as emails and spreadsheets, as well as paper files, notes, log books, and other tangible objects.
 Preservation also requires that custodians suspend routine record-destruction practices, such as automatic email deletion or records management purge schedules.